-Every cloud provider offers a Key Management Service.
+Every cloud provider has a fix for sale.
 AWS has Secrets Manager, Google has Secret Manager, Azure has Key Vault.
-They work fine — until you need to migrate, or you want to understand what happens to your secrets, or you simply don’t want your most sensitive data in someone else’s infrastructure.
+They work.
+The catch shows up later: the day you need to migrate, the day you want to know exactly what happens to a secret after you write it, the day you realise your most sensitive data lives in a system you can’t inspect.

-HashiCorp Vault is the self-hosted alternative.
-You run it, you control it, you understand it.
+HashiCorp Vault is the self-hosted answer.
+You run it, you control it, and when it breaks at 2am you can actually reason about why.

 Why Self-Hosted Secrets?